Natural Resources Engineering

 Natural resources and environmental engineering is the application of the physical (and social) sciences, using a system-based approach to design technology for the sustainable development, management and conservation of our natural resources.
-These resources include land, soils, water, the atmosphere, renewable energy and biological resources (such as plants and animals).
-Wastes are also considered resources, which can be recycled in a variety of ways and end products utilised.
+These resources include land, soils, water, the atmosphere, renewable energy, and biological resources (such as plants and animals).
+Wastes are also considered resources, and can be recycled in a variety of ways, and end products utilised.

-- UC is the only university in New Zealand that offers this programme.
+- UC is the only university in Aotearoa New Zealand that offers this programme.

 - The Bachelor of Engineering with Honours is fully accredited by Engineering New Zealand.